expo/expo/guides/Git and Code Reviews.md

 Rebasing your feature branches often (`git rebase master`) also increases the likelihood your code works with master and decreases the likelihood of a large merge conflict instead of smaller ones.

-If you’ve rebased a branch that you’ve sent for code review, you’ll need to force-push it to the remote branch on GitHub with `git push` `--``force`.
-Universe is configured to block accidental force-pushes to master.
+If you’ve rebased a branch that you’ve sent for code review, you’ll need to force-push it to the remote branch on GitHub with `git push --force`.
+The Expo repository is configured to block accidental force-pushes to master.

 ## Commit often